 visit a spa

 There are spas on every corner in Hanoi, but many of them are not paying fair wages and may be using unethical practices, so do your research before blindly wandering into one.
 If it is insanely cheap, it is probably a red flag.
-While moderate in price, I loved the spa at La ÉnMay Spa in the La Sinfonia Del Rey Hotel and Spa.
+While moderate in price, the best spa in Hanoi that I found was at La ÉnMay Spa in the La Sinfonia Del Rey Hotel and Spa.
 And if you book between 10-12 am, you receive 30% off services.
 You can find out more here.

 see a water puppet show

 I’ll admit, I was skeptical to visit this.
+I questioned if the famous Hanoi water puppet show was worth it or a gimmick.
 I thought it would be touristy and just not my thing.
 But, I went because everyone says it is something you’re “supposed” to do in Hanoi.
 And I am so glad I went.

 The show was beautiful and so impressive.
 The whole play is done in Vietnamese, but it doesn’t matter.
 Can you pretty easily follow along with the simple storyline.
 And even without understanding every detail it is such a cool cultural experience.